A FLIGHT HIGHER - A SPECIALIST COURSE FOR MORE EXPERIENCED BIRDERS AT HERMANUSHappening from the 31st August 2019 to 1st September 2019

 14h30 to 15h00: "Inglorious bustards - the crazy gang in trouble".
 Reflections on our Bustards and Korhane

-15h00 to 16h00: How to prepare when planning to bird in a new area with lots of LBJs, bustards and raptors – Participants decide on one of the following three talks: Birding in the TANKWA KAROO/ Birding in the KGALAGADI TRANSFRONTIER PARK/ Birding in the KRUGER NATIONAL PARK.
+15h00 to 16h00: How to prepare when planning to bird in a new area with lots of LBJs, bustards and raptors – Participants decide on one of the following four talks: Birding in the TANKWA KAROO/ Birding in the KGALAGADI TRANSFRONTIER PARK/ Birding in the KRUGER NATIONAL PARK/ Looking for the ENDEMICS in the eight geographical regions of South Africa.

 DAY 2: Sunday 1 September